canjs/can-component/docs/ViewModel.md

 And finally, that data is added to the [can-view-scope parentScope] of the component, used to render the component's template, and inserted into the element:

-    var newviewModel = parentScope.add(componentData),
+    var newViewModel = parentScope.add(componentData),
-        result = stache("Page {{page}}.")(newviewModel);
+        result = stache("Page {{page}}.")(newViewModel);
     $(element).html(result);

 ## Values passed from attributes

-Values can be "passed" into the viewModel of a component, similar to passing arguments into a function.
+Values can be "passed" into the ViewModel of a component, similar to passing arguments into a function.
 Using [can-stache-bindings], the following binding types can be setup:

-- [can-stache-bindings.toChild] - Update the component's viewModel when the parent scope value changes.
+- [can-stache-bindings.toChild] - Update the component's ViewModel when the parent scope value changes.
-- [can-stache-bindings.toParent] - Update the parent scope when the component's viewModel changes.
+- [can-stache-bindings.toParent] - Update the parent scope when the component's ViewModel changes.
-- [can-stache-bindings.twoWay] - Update the parent scope or the component's viewModel when the other changes.
+- [can-stache-bindings.twoWay] - Update the parent scope or the component's ViewModel when the other changes.

 As mentioned in the deprecation warning above, using [can-stache], values are passed into components like this:

     <my-paginate {offset}='index' {limit}='size'></my-paginate>

-The above would create an offset and limit property on the component that are initialized to whatever index and size are, NOT two-way bind (between component and parent viewModels) the offset and limit properties to the index and size.
+The above would create an offset and limit property on the component that are initialized to whatever index and size are, NOT two-way bind (between component and parent ViewModels) the offset and limit properties to the index and size.

 The following component requires an `offset` and `limit`:

     Component.extend({
       tag: "my-paginate",
-      viewModel: {
+      ViewModel: {
-        page: function(){
+        page: function() {
-          return Math.floor(this.attr('offset') / this.attr('limit')) + 1;
+          return Math.floor(this.offset / this.limit) + 1;
         }
       },
       view: stache("Page {{page}}.")